jumpt57/angular-express-session/README.md

 # angular-express-session
-How to manage a session during navigation with Angular and Express with ngCookie.
+How to manage a session during navigation with Angular's ngCookie and Express.

 Init with npm and bower.